-2.2 - Natural Heritage (Level and Status) National Process completed or continually updated Regional / provincial / state Process completed or continually updated Local Process completed or continually updated Other (please provide details in 2.7)
+National Process well- advanced

+Regional / provincial / state Not applicable

+Local Not applicable

+Other (please provide details in 2.7)

 2.3 - Are inventories/lists/registers adequate to capture the diversity of cultural and natural heritage in the State Party?

 Inventories/lists/registers capture some of the diversity of cultural and natural heritage.